junga-com/bg-atom-redom-ui/README.md

 Components are recursive and composable.

-There are two independent hierarchies that work together to produce the final DOM -- the Component Type hierarchy and the Component Object hierarchy.
+There are two independent hierarchies that work together to produce the final DOM -- the Component **Type/Class** hierarchy and the Component **Object/instance** hierarchy.
 Every OO system has these two natures.
+The Type/Class hierarchy uses extends relations between classes to define the hierarchy and the Object/instance uses member variable relations to define the hierarchy.

 ## Component Object Hierarchy